tonjakae/Credit_Risk_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/87340105/155903755-537fd664-01b9-4a3c-9e85-d017acc634a2.png)

-## Deliverable 4: Written Report on the Credit Risk Analysis
-### Overview
-We will be trying to solve credit card risk.
-Using the credit card dataset provided by LendingClub and applied machine learning skills to predict credit risk.
-We built and evaluated models using different techniques to train and evaluate the models with unbalanced classes.
-### Results
+### Summary
 After reviewing all models, the EasyEnsembleClassifier algorithm produced the highest accuracy for all risk loans.
 This method would be the suggested algorithm to use.
-### Summary